martinezcoder/nvim-docker/README.md

 ### Step 1: Build the Docker Image

-The Dockerfile installs:
-- Ubuntu 22.04 as base image
-- Neovim (latest version, installed from the official AppImage release)
+The Dockerfile compiles Neovim from source on top of Ubuntu 22.04, ensuring compatibility with all processor architectures (including ARM64/Apple Silicon and x86_64).

+Dependencies installed include:
-- Git, curl, wget, unzip
+- Git, curl, ninja-build, gettext, cmake
 - Build tools (build-essential)
-- Lua and LuaRocks
-- Python3 and pip
+- ca-certificates
-- **fuse** (needed to extract and run the Neovim AppImage)
+- ripgrep (for fast text searching with Telescope)

-Neovim is downloaded as an AppImage from the [official releases](https://github.com/neovim/neovim/releases/latest), extracted, and linked as the main `nvim` binary.
-This ensures you always have the latest stable version, compatible with modern plugins like lazy.nvim.
+Neovim is cloned from the official GitHub repository and built during the image build process.
+This approach avoids issues with pre-built binaries and ensures the latest stable version is used, regardless of your host architecture.

+To build the image:

 ```bash
 docker build --no-cache -t nvim-lua .